rise-tools/rise-tools/packages/rise-start/README.md

 # rise-start

-Rise start is a command line tool to start the development server for the rise tools.
+Rise Start is a command line tool to start the development server for the rise tools.

 ## Installation